 In September of 2006, Paul became the Senior Portfolio Manager for Kinetics Asset Management.
 He was part of a team that raised more than $5 billion for Kinetics investment funds.
 He’s also responsible for managing investment accounts worth $25 billion.

 After leaving Kinetics Asset Management, Paul became an author and an analyst for Common Sense Publishing in 2011.
 In this position, he had the opportunity to make investment recommendations for four different newsletters.

-In 2014, Paul was an Investment Director, Analyst of FDA Trader and an Author for Agora Financial.
-In 2015, Paul was an author and analyst for “The Professional Speculator.”
-This stock advisory service’s main focus was on speculative stocks.
+In January of 2013, Paul Mampilly opened Capuchin Consulting that is helping people earn profits through their investments.
 Paul Mampilly is proud that the research he does now is something that is within the reach of most people.
 This is in contrast to what happens on Wall Street because managers tend to focus on people with a lot more money to spend.